Best Practices for Specific Chemicals

 Beryllium metal and its alloys are used in a wide variety of industrial products because they are light and resistant to heat, stress, and strain.
 Beryllium is highly toxic to the lungs and is a confirmed human carcinogen.
 All procedures that may be an exposure hazard should be evaluated by the EHS Office to insure that air concentrations are within acceptable levels.
 The ACGIH TLV for beryllium is 0.05 ug/m3.
 The OSHA PEL is 0.2 ug/m3.

-All employees with potential for exposure can enroll in the annual medical surveillance program sponsored by the MIT Medical Department.
+All employees with potential for exposure can enroll in the annual medical surveillance program sponsored by the MIT Health Department.

 For additional information about safe work practices (including use of a respirator, gloves, clothing, etc), consult the MIT Beryllium Program and Procedures.